tiagobento/kie-tools/packages/extended-services/README.md

 - `make win`
 - `make linux`

-The binaries are going to appear in the `build` folder.
+The binaries are going to appear in the `dist` folder.
 To run it, execute the binaries directory or run `make run`.

 ## Fedora